tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 Finally we visualise the <span style="color: blue;">*[10] Linear regression assumptions*</span> (corresponding to Suppl.
 Figures 2 & 3) for the prediction of pupil size with the non-transformed and log10-transformed mEDI variable using the `performance` and `see` packages.
 The Figures were saved as pdf manually (see `assumptest_lin.pdf`, `assumptest_log.pdf`; size: landscape, width = 11.69 in, height = 8.27 in) because the *ggsave* function could not handle the size of those figures.

-Note: *Figure 1 and Suppl.
-Figure 1 of the manuscript are not based on raw data and are hence not generated in R*
+Note: Figure 1 and Suppl.
+Figure 1 of the manuscript are not based on raw data and are hence not generated in R. If you have problems with some of the pdf saving code, this may be related to the cairo_pdf device (especially for MACOS users).
+In this case, try deleting "device=cairo_pdf" in the *ggsave* command and rerun the code.

 ## Output